 Choose PureVPN if you appreciate…

-- Hong Kong location: Being based out of Hong Kong means PureVPN isn’t a part of any international surveillance alliance.
+- Hong Kong location: Having its main office in Hong Kong means that PureVPN isn’t under the jurisdiction of any international surveillance alliance member countries.

 - Netflix: PureVPN gets past Netflix’s filter and has fast enough speeds to let you binge as much as you want.

-- Speed: PureVPN was pretty fast on both my Windows and Mac computers.
+- Speed: PureVPN was pretty fast on both our Windows and Mac computers.

 Or keep looking if you dislike…

-Yes, I think PureVPN is a good VPN.
+Yes, we think PureVPN is a good VPN.
 It has features like a kill switch and split tunneling.
 Additionally, PureVPN offers special servers so that you can watch Netflix and torrent files securely.

-You can’t get PureVPN for free, but you can try it risk-free with their 31-day money-back guarantee.
-You can also try out PureVPN for three days for $2.5o.
+You can’t get PureVPN for free, but you can try it risk-free with the company’s 31-day money-back guarantee.
+You can also try out PureVPN for seven days for $.99.

-PureVPN costs between $3.33 and $10.95 depending on how long you subscribe for.
-If you commit to a two year subscription the cost is $3.33.
+PureVPN costs between $2.91 and $10.95 depending on how long you subscribe.
+If you commit to a one-year subscription, the cost is $3.74 a month.
+A two-year subscription is $2.91 a month.
 Or if you want to just pay monthly, the cost is $10.95.

 For the most part, yes, PureVPN is legal.
 VPNs (including PureVPN) are legal in most countries around the world.
 However, there are some countries where VPNs are illegal or restricted, like Russia, China, and Turkey.